-- The , administered by the Canada Periodical Fund (CPF), administered by the Department of Canadian Heritage (DCH), offers funding to eligible magazine publishers for content creation, distribution, online activities, and business development.
+- The Canada Periodical Fund (CPF), administered by the Department of Canadian Heritage (DCH), offers funding to eligible magazine publishers for content creation, distribution, online activities, and business development.
 It also provides support for business innovation projects and collective initiatives that strengthen the Canadian magazine sector.
 The Fund also includes a Special Measures for Journalism stream that provides financial support for eligible Canadian print or digital magazine publishers operating with a free circulation model or low levels of paid circulation to help them overcome market challenges.

 - Ontario magazine publishers currently have access to public funding through the Ontario Creates Magazine Fund.
 Ontario Creates also provides funding to trade and event organizations in the province’s magazine sector through the Industry Development Program for events and activities that stimulate the growth of the industry.
 In some cases, magazine publishers may be eligible for the Ontario Creates Interactive Digital Media Fund.

 - Ontario magazines were well-represented at the 2023 National Magazine Awards.
 Among these were The Walrus, Cottage Life, Inuit Art Quarterly and the Literary Review of Canada who won Gold and Silver across numerous categories.
 At the NMA: B2B awards, both Precedent (Gold) and Azure Magazine (Silver) won awards, while at the Digital Publishing Awards, the Walrus (Gold) and C Magazine (Honourable Mention) were winners.